xandkar/data-mill/README.md

 Architectural Overview
 ----------------------

-* __drill__
+* __reaper__
     - SOURCE: system command that generates output containing data we're interested in.

 * [__stacker__] (http://en.wikipedia.org/wiki/Stacker)
-    - CLIENT: lives on target drill machines and stacks raw outputs
+    - CLIENT: lives on target reaper machines and stacks raw outputs
     - Executed via cron
-    - Executes data-collection, system commands, then compresses and stores their raw outputs in a queue directory (for later pick-up by the reclaimer), using filenames for meta-data
+    - Executes data-collection (reaper), system commands, then compresses and stores their raw outputs in a queue directory (for later pick-up by the reclaimer), using filenames for meta-data
     - Optionally, pushes data to reclaimer via UDP